First Advantage (FA)

 5. Revenue Growth

-With $1.46 billion in revenue over the past 12 months, First Advantage is a small player in the business services space, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and numerous distribution channels.
-On the bright side, it can grow faster because it has more room to expand.
+With $1.57 billion in revenue over the past 12 months, First Advantage is a mid-sized business services company, which sometimes brings disadvantages compared to larger competitors benefiting from better economies of scale.
+On the bright side, it can still flex high growth rates because it’s working from a smaller revenue base.

-We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-First Advantage’s annualized revenue growth of 37.4% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
+First Advantage’s annualized revenue growth of 43.6% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+First Advantage Year-On-Year Revenue Growth

-This quarter, First Advantage reported magnificent year-on-year revenue growth of 105%, and its $409.2 million of revenue beat Wall Street’s estimates by 1.6%.
+This quarter, First Advantage reported wonderful year-on-year revenue growth of 36.8%, and its $420 million of revenue exceeded Wall Street’s estimates by 7.3%.

-Looking ahead, sell-side analysts expect revenue to grow 9.4% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is admirable and suggests the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 3.1% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will face some demand challenges.

 6. Operating Margin

-Looking at the trend in its profitability, First Advantage’s operating margin decreased by 5.9 percentage points over the last five years.
+Analyzing the trend in its profitability, First Advantage’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
-First Advantage’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 7. Earnings Per Share